Jonny Brodzinski: Personal life

 Brodzinski's younger brother, Michael, was taken just seven selections before him in the same NHL draft by the San Jose Sharks.
 The two brothers competed against each other multiple times during college as Michael played for the University of Minnesota.
 Brodzinski also has two more younger brothers, Easton and Bryce.
-Easton currently plays hockey for the Hartford Wolf Pack after playing college hockey for St. Cloud State University, while Bryce, who was a 7th round draft pick by the Philadelphia Flyers in 2019, plays hockey for the University of Minnesota.
+Easton plays for the Allen Americans of the ECHL after playing in college for St. Cloud State University, while Bryce, who was a seventh-round draft pick by the Philadelphia Flyers in 2019, plays for the Ontario Reign of the American Hockey League after playing in college for the University of Minnesota.
 Bryce was also named 2019 Mr. Hockey for Minnesota High School Hockey.

+Brodzinski also plays in The “Da Beauty League” In the off-season.